What are Biofilms?

 In this example, proper management and monitoring of both Pseudomonas and Legionella bacteria will prevent situations where people may succumb to infections including Legionnaire’s disease as a result of coming into contact with the bacteria.

-To find out more about our professional Legionella risk assessment, training, testing and other Legionella risk management support services please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).
+To find out more about our professional Legionella risk assessment, training, testing and other Legionella risk management support services call us today on 0330 223 36 86 or get in touch here … contact us

 152 City Road